nyu-pl-fa18/class11/README.md

   optimizations such a inlining function calls.
 Though this is mitigated by just-in-time optimization techniques in modern run-time environments like the Java Virtual Machine.

+Note that private methods are not included in vtables because they are not dynamically dispatched.